Farmall:

 expanding his earlier works like International Harvester

-Tractors (below), Leffingwell covers the Farmall series and
+Tractors (left), Leffingwell covers the Farmall series and

 Harvester history in general from the very beginning through the return